⁄⁄ your first 100

 Bringing your own domain (yoursite.com)

-Every project ships on a *.moonshift.page preview subdomain by default.
-Any paid plan (Moon, Starter, Pro) lets you point your own apex domain at the site.
-Most people finish the setup in ten minutes.
+Every project ships on a your-app.moonshift.page link by default.
+Any paid plan lets you point your own domain at it.
+Setup takes about ten minutes.

 Be on any paid plan